The Emmaus Story

-By 1956 the distribution of courses had reached over 100,000.
+By 1956 the distribution of Bible courses had reached over 100,000.
 In the late 1950s, the courses started to be used in the Cook County Jail.
-The distribution of courses in prison grew slowly and became more organized.
+The distribution of courses in prison grew slowly and became more organised.

 In 1963 the milestone of distributing over two million courses worldwide was reached.

 In 1971 the prison work became more concentrated and in 1974 the first Emmaus Prison Coordinators were appointed.
 The work now includes all 50 US States and Canada and many other countries with over five million courses distributed to inmates.

 There are now over 70 Emmaus Bible courses available for study from Emmaus in New Zealand, and the courses are studied by inmates in every prison in New Zealand.

 To date over 20 million Emmaus courses have been distributed worldwide.

 Distance Learning is not a new idea.
 The Apostle Paul used it when he wrote courses in the form of circular letters.
 His respondents studied the “course” and communicated back to him in areas, which they did not understand.
 Paul then wrote another course or letter to clear up the cloudy issues.

 Distance Learning education is a form of teaching that contains an organised course of self-study with a two-way communication between student and instructor over a distance.
 It may be completed by mail, over the Internet, or even face–to-face.